t32k/speed/docs/best-practices/payload.md

 Tip: When you run Page Speed against a page referencing CSS files, it identifies all CSS rules that don't apply to that page.

-### Recommendations
+### 推奨

-Remove any inline style blocks containing CSS that is not used by the current page.
++ Remove any inline style blocks containing CSS that is not used by the current page.
 Minify CSS.
-If your site uses external CSS files shared among multiple pages, consider splitting them into smaller files containing rules for specific pages.
++ If your site uses external CSS files shared among multiple pages, consider splitting them into smaller files containing rules for specific pages.
-If a page references style rules that are not needed right at startup, put them in a separate .css file and defer loading of the file until the onload event is fired.
++ If a page references style rules that are not needed right at startup, put them in a separate .css file and defer loading of the file until the onload event is fired.
-If you use JavaScript to generate styles, be sure that those functions aren't called from pages that don't use those styles.
++ If you use JavaScript to generate styles, be sure that those functions aren't called from pages that don't use those styles.
 This may require some refactoring of JS code.

 ## JavaScript を縮小する